macder/wfv-validation/README.md

 ```html
 <input type="hidden" name="action" value="<?= $my_form->action ?>">
 ```
-It connects the form to the configuration defined in `$my_form`
+It connects the form to the configuration defined in `$my_form`.

-If validation fails, the `input` property on the form config object will be an array of sanitized key/value pairs the user submitted
+If validation fails, the `input` property on the form config object will be an array of sanitized key/value pairs the user submitted.

-Use it to re-populate the form
+Use it to re-populate the form.

 eg:
 ```html
 <input id="name" name="name" type="text" value="<?= $my_form->input['name']; ?>">
 ```

-You can create unlimited forms as long as each has a unique `action` value
+You can create unlimited forms as long as each has a unique `action` value.

 ## Development